thepechinator/graphql-sync/README.md

 # GraphQL-sync

-This is a fork of [GraphQL.js](https://github.com/graphql/graphql-js) that replaces all asynchronous code with synchronous equivalents.
+This is a fork of [GraphQL.js](https://github.com/graphql/graphql-js) for [ArangoDB](https://www.arangodb.com) that replaces all asynchronous code with synchronous equivalents.

 ## Getting Started